geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Okay.

 ##### **Chenyu** [[00:08:49](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=529)]
 So that's what I will do.
-That...
-And that also...
-It's either a compile...
+That..
+And that also..
+It's either a compile..
 No, it's not a compile.
-So the...
+So the..
 I think scheduling or something around that is also very slow.
 But I will find a better report before I complain too much.
 The last one is gradient accumulation memory.
 So gradient accumulation, I also put the code in.
-I stare for it for a while, and my expectation is...
+I stare for it for a while, and my expectation is..
 If you increase the accumulation numbers, the input to the training function will proportionally be bigger because now we are feeding a bigger batch.
 But because internally, for every mini-batch, I realize all the gradients, so in my imagination, if we don't have lingering buffer and memory planner works correctly, it should not use more memory between mini-batches.
 Hence, I let gradients die.
-But for now, I can see...
+But for now, I can see..
 Not everything is free, and the memory usage increases if you increase gradient accumulation numbers.
-You should just be jitting one mini-batch and then...
+You should just be jitting one mini-batch and then..
 No, that doesn't work.

 ##### **Geohot** [[00:10:02](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=602)]
 Why?
 How does that work?
 Jit one mini-batch.